lexicanum-imperialis/Warhammer-Fantasy-Battles-6th-Definitive-edition/README.md

 ---

+## 🏹 Special Game Mode: **Border Patrols** (500 pts)

+When the `pts limit` is set to 500, you may select _Border Patrols_ game rules, which applies automatically the composition limits of the **Border Patrols** rules from CR-04, p.97

+### 📋 Composition Requirements:

+- You must choose an army of not more than 500 points.
+- You must have a SINGLE Hero to lead the force, but the Hero may not be an Army Battle Standard Bearer.
+- The army must consist of at least TWO units but no more than FOUR units.
+- You must have at least ONE Core choice.
+- You may take ONE choice of either Special or Rare units, but not both.
+- You must include at least ONE infantry unit of 10+ models.
+- No unit may contain more than 25 models.
+- No unit may carry a magical standard.
+- No single model may cost more than 125 points.
+- An army may have no more than ONE chariot or war machine.
+This also applies to choices that allow more than one item per pick, like Goblin Wolf Chariots.
+You may only buy ONE per choice,

+### 🏛️ Army specific notes:

+- Bretonnians do not have their Army Battle Standard Bearer.
+- Tomb Kings must have a Liche Priest as the Hero.
+He will also act as the General.
+- Tomb Kings may have more than one Chariot.
+- A Vampire Thrall may lead a Vampire Counts army.

+_Estimated Playtime: 30–40 minutes._

+---

 ## Event: A Dark Conspiracy Campaign

 The engine has been adapted for the **A Dark Conspiracy** campaign, originally released in 1997 and [now restored for 6th edition](https://karaknornwargaming.blogspot.com/p/a-dark-conspiracy.html) by _Karak Norn Wargaming Club_.